cutting-mat/axios/README.md

 ## Note

 - Only ` instance.get() 'method takes effect.
 You must call 'create()' to create an instance before using it
+- Automatic anti-shake handling of concurrent requests, regardless of whether caching is enabled

 ## License